RishabhJain2018/rishabhjain2018.github.io/index.md

         <div class="exp-desc">
           <div class="evalai">
             <span class="bullet-points">Evaluating and Predicting aspect values in listings:</span> Given an image, and a text description about the listing on eBay the task is to predict the missing aspects about the listing, for instance predict the missing color or brand aspect in the listing. <br>
-            I built an end-to-end system for processing and training the AI models using textual and visual data and also trained early fusion models with an accuracy of 78%, 83% on the test dataset for color aspect and brand aspect respectively.
+            I built an end-to-end system for processing textual and visual data and training the AI models using it and also trained early fusion models with an accuracy of 78%, 83% on the test dataset for color and brand aspect respectively.
           </div>
         </div>